 WHO ARE YOU?

 My name is Josh and I love food.
-I am a 27 year old currently living in Kansas City, MO.
+I am a 29 year old currently living in Austin, TX.
 I have a Bachelor’s degree in Exercise Science from Truman State University and I am a Certified Exercise Physiologist.
 While in school I developed an interest in gaining a deeper understanding of human physiology and published research in both Exercise Physiology and Neurophysiology.